ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 # 10 Conclusion

-This study provides the first systematic benchmark of large language models on the task of geolocating colonial-era Virginia land grants directly from narrative abstracts.
-Across ten model–pipeline combinations—including two non-LLM baselines—evaluated on 43 grants with rigorously verified ground truth, the findings show that an off-the-shelf one-shot prompt to the o3-2025-04-16 model achieves a mean positional error of 23.4 km—dramatically outperforming both a professional GIS workflow (71.4 km) and a deterministic Stanford NER geoparser (79.0 km) while reducing cost by two orders of magnitude and latency by three.
-Contrary to expectations, granting LLMs external geocoding tools does not automatically improve results.

-The implications for digital history are immediate: large corpora of archival land records can now be mapped at state scale in hours rather than months, facilitating quantitative studies of settlement, labor, and landscape change.
-At the same time, failure modes are highlighted that demand scholarly caution and procedural safeguards are outlined, including hybrid verification and periodic re-benchmarking.
-Taken together, the results validate LLM-assisted geocoding as a viable, resource-efficient complement to traditional geospatial research, and chart a path toward fully spatially-enabled colonial archives.
+This study delivers the first rigorous benchmark of large language models on the longstanding problem of geolocating early-modern Virginia land patents directly from their narrative metes-and-bounds abstracts.
+A new, copyright-compliant dataset of 5 471 transcribed grants and 43 gold-standard coordinates accompanies a reproducible evaluation framework that compares six OpenAI model variants against four deterministic or human baselines.

+The best single-call configuration—o3-2025-04-16 with a one-shot prompt—achieves a mean great-circle error of 23 km, cutting the professional GIS benchmark by 67 % and the Stanford NER geoparser by 70 %.
+A lightweight five-call ensemble of the same model, run at low reasoning effort and fused with DBSCAN, reduces mean error further to ≈19 km while adding only ≈US $0.07 and three seconds per deed.
+In contrast, the fastest model (gpt-4o-2024-08-06) incurs a negligible cost of US $0.001 per grant and still stays within a 30 km error band, defining a new speed–cost frontier.

+These findings place colony-scale georeferencing of archival land records within reach of modest research budgets: mapping the entire Cavaliers and Pioneers corpus—tens of thousands of patents—now requires hours and tens of dollars rather than months and thousands.
+Because the pipeline operates on plain text, it can be ported verbatim to other volumes, neighbouring colonies, or similarly structured deed books worldwide.

+Future work can capitalise on the released corpus and code by extending the benchmark to polygon reconstruction, integrating Indigenous spatial data, and testing open-source LLMs fine-tuned on historical prose.
+For digital historians, archaeologists, and GIScientists alike, the results substantiate LLM-assisted geocoding as an accurate, transparent, and economically viable alternative to traditional manual workflows—opening a scalable path toward fully spatially enabled colonial archives.

 # 11 Acknowledgements